envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: In what order node looks for the available modules?
 A: It looks for them first in the main directory and if it doesn't find them there it will look for them in "./node_modules", if it doesn't find them there it will produce an error.

+### 7. Synchrony vs. Asynchrony

+#### C1

+Q: What is asynchrony?
+A: It is more than one process/thing running simultaneously.

+Q: Does Node do things asynchronously?
+A: Yes, but its engine (v8) does them synchronously.

+Q: What is synchrony?
+A: One process or one thing running at a time.

+Q: Why is javascript said to be synchronous?
+A: Because it executes line by line, it was designed for that, there is always only 1 thing running at any given time.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto